 Operation of StarTran's bus service is funded through a combination of FTA funds, state transit funds, bus fares, advertising, a UNL agreement, and transfers from the general fund.
 The transit revenue forecast of \$754 million consists of these committed and restricted funds, the vast majority (\$742 million) of which directly funds StarTran's capital expenses and operations.
 The remaining \$12 million (in FTA 5310 and 5311 funds) provides grant funding for rural transit, hospitals, and non-profit organizations.
 Due to funding shortfalls, no flexible funds are allocated to transit.
-This funding level will allow continuation of StarTran's current service levels; however, it will not enable service extensions (longer hours and Sunday bus service) and may limit local match contributions to major projects seeking federal funds.
+This funding level will allow continuation of StarTran's current service levels; however. it will not enable service extensions (longer hours and Sunday bus service) and may limit local match contributions to major projects seeking federal funds.

 A federal RAISE grant was awarded in 2022 for the new Multimodal Transportation Center and the project will incorporate active transportation design elements funded through the Carbon Reduction Program and included in the project cost.
-The local match will use in-kind contributions and other local funds.
+The local match will use in-kind contributions and priority transit projects.
+These projects are expected to be funded within the Fiscally Constrained Plan.
+StarTran is currently in the process of updating the TDP, which may result in adjustments to the transit priorities in the region.
+Additional transit enhancements (such as next bus information and transit signal priority) will be coordinated through the ITS and Technology program, as funds allow.

-Table 7.8 identifies
+Table 7.8 identifies the funded and